Dogeek/cli/README.md

 * Built-in configuration options
 * Included templating system (Mako)
 * Automatic setup for logging and state management
+* Public registry and publishing using asymmetric encryption for login in.

 ## Planned features

-* Public registry for plugins
-  * cli plugins publish
-  * cli plugins install
-  * cli plugins uninstall
-  * cli plugins upgrade
 * Update checking for cli app
 * Handle plugins dependancy management cleanly
   * install in virtualenv ?